srosenberg70/web_architecture/README.md

 Flow logs
 VPC:  I'll create a flow log for a VPC, a subnet, or a network interface.
 For theflow log for a subnet or VPC, each network interface in that subnet or VPC will be monitored.

+Created an ElasticCache Cluster in AZ's a & b

+Application servers in both AZ's will reach the ElasticCache first for cached SQL queries; if not available, the app servers will reach the Primary RDS db in AZ A.  If RDS Primary not available, app servers will connect to RDS standby in AZ b

 To run the Terraform against dev/stage/prod environments, use the following commands: